million-views/reactive-md/blueprints/CONTRIBUTING.md

 1. Fork this repository
 2. Create your blueprint in the appropriate folder
-3. Test it with JSX Preview to ensure components render
+3. Test it with Reactive MD to ensure components render
 4. Submit a Pull Request with:
    - Clear title describing the blueprint
    - Brief description of the use case